Nov 20, 2019

 - or PHIL 129 - Introduction to the New Testament

 - or PHIL 201 - Philosophy Goes to the Movies

 - or PHIL 202 - Introduction to Philosophy of the Arts

 - or PHIL 203 - Survey of Existentialism

 or any RST prefix course or above

-or World Languages 111 or above (From the following Prefixes: ARA, CHI, FIL, FREN, GER, GRE, ITAL, JPN, KOR, LAT, PORT, RUS, SPAN, THAI)
+or World Languages 111 or above (From the following Prefixes: ARA, ARM, CHI, FIL, FREN, GER, GRE, ITAL, JPN, KOR, LAT, PORT, RUS, SPAN, THAI)

 U.S. and Nevada Constitutions (4-6 Credits)

 Values and Diversity